libsdl-org/SDL_image/README.txt

 If this works, you may need to add /somewhere/lib to your LD_LIBRARY_PATH so shared library loading works correctly.

-This library is under the zlib License, see the file "COPYING.txt" for details.
+This library is under the zlib License, see the file "LICENSE.txt" for details.